 Why there’s a discrepancy?

-The answer can’t be put it in a line.
+The answer can’t be put in a line.
 In the present ad chain, there are a number of ways from which the problem may arise, resulting in discrepancies.

 Don’t worry, we’ll take you behind the curtain and show you what’s happening.

-When a user loads a web page, header bidding wrapper code staying on the page will make calls to the bidder partners to receive bids for the impression.
+When a user loads a web page, the header bidding wrapper code staying on the page will make calls to the bidder partners to receive bids for the impression.
 The bidder partners will conduct their own auctions and return bids only if the impression matches the advertiser’s user persona.
-The returned bids are sent to the ad server and the ad server (Google DFP) triggers the respective line items.
+The returned bids are sent to the ad server and the ad server (Google Ad Manager) triggers the respective line items.

 These line items compete with Google’s own demand (AdX/Adsense).
 In the end, the highest bid wins the impression.